Support Rapid Growth Across Africa

 WTL uses virtual points of presence (vPoP) in Telehouse East London and in the SmartHub facility in Fujairah, UAE.
 Through these connections, WTL gains access to more than 600 carriers and network service providers around the world in more than 170 countries.
 Epsilon can link WTL to these critical hubs through its interconnection with major submarine networks like SEACOM on the East Coast of Africa and WACS on the West Coast.
 From these hubs, traffic travels via Epsilon’s Global Network to the world’s largest internet exchanges as well as to global content and cloud service providers.
 Epsilon will also provide a remote hands-on service for cabling, installations and PoP management.
 WTL’s carrier customers will benefit from this partnership with Epsilon as they will access robust connectivity that stretches from Africa to locations in Europe, US and Asia, coupled with readily-available infrastructure, network intelligence and international expertise.
 Wherever they need to be present globally, WTL will ensure they receive the efficient and reliable connectivity that they require, and are free of any geographical limits.

 Network outsourcing is simply the fastest and most efficient way for service providers like Wananchi Telecom Ltd to go global and connect customers to the rest of the world, in a cost-effective yet efficient manner.
 A partnership such as this one, marries local density with international presence, ensuring availability of high-quality services to more destinations for the customers.

-WTL gains access to 500 plus networks on five different continents around the world, enabling it to consequently provide its customers with ample choice of routes and destinations.
+- Increased Choice - WTL gains access to 600 plus networks on five different continents around the world, enabling it to consequently provide its customers with ample choice of routes and destinations.

-Epsilon has dedicated staff on ground ready to serve the needs of WTL and its customers.
+- Local Expertise - Epsilon has dedicated staff on-ground ready to serve the needs of WTL and its customers.